Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

-\end{prop} \begin{proof} The explicit computation of the metric functional is straightforward.
-Next, since the spectral triple is spectrally closed, it suffices to compute the spectral Einstein functional over the one forms that generate the module $\Omega_{D_k}(\cA)$,
+\end{prop} \begin{proof} The computation of the metric functional is straightforward.
+Next, since the spectral triple is spectrally closed, it suffices to compute the spectral Einstein functional over the one-forms that generate the bimodule $\Omega _{D_{k}}({\mathcal A})$,